munki/installr/README.md

 A bare-bones tool to install macOS and a set of packages on a target volume.
 Typically these would be packages that "enroll" the machine into your management system; upon completion of the macOS install these tools would take over and continue the setup and configuration of the machine.

-installr is designed to run in Recovery boot (and also possibly Internet Recovery), allowing you to reinstall a machine for redeployment
+installr is designed to run in Recovery boot (and also possibly Internet Recovery), allowing you to reinstall a machine for redeployment.

+If you are preparing a fresh-out-of-the-box machine, consider NOT reinstalling macOS and just installing your additional packages. [bootstrappr](https://github.com/munki/bootstrappr) can help you with that task.

 ### macOS Installer